starship/starship/docs/fr-FR/config/README.md

 ## Elm

 The `elm` module shows the currently installed version of Elm.
-The module will be shown if any of the following conditions are met:
+Le module est affiché si l'une des ces conditions est remplie :

 - The current directory contains a `elm.json` file
 - The current directory contains a `elm-package.json` file
+- The current directory contains a `.elm-version` file
 - The current directory contains a `elm-stuff` folder
 - The current directory contains a `*.elm` files